michaeluhl/aoc2025/d05/README.md

 > [!CAUTION]
 > This method works for the sample data but fails with a memory error when used with the real data.

+### Plan (2nd Attempt)

+* Sort the list of ranges
+* Attempt to merge ranges
+* Then based on the list of merged ranges, calculate the total number of ids